 GeneCards Summary for GSK3B Gene

 GSK3B (Glycogen Synthase Kinase 3 Beta) is a Protein Coding gene.
-Diseases associated with GSK3B include aneurysmal bone cysts and waardenburg's syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include identical protein binding and protein kinase binding.
+Diseases associated with GSK3B include alzheimer disease and bipolar disorder.
+Among its related pathways are Gene Expression and Sertoli-Sertoli Cell Junction Dynamics.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is GSK3A.

 UniProtKB/Swiss-Prot for GSK3B Gene